saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-22-deco-decorated-functions.md

 Making it faster with deco
 ==========================

-Using `deco`, there are two things we need to do in order to speed up our previous example script.
+Using <b>deco</b>, there are two things we need to do in order to speed up our previous example script.

 First we decorate the `ping()` function with `@concurrent`.
 After this, we create a function that executes the `ping()` function for every host in a list.
 In that function, we collect the results of the now decorated `ping()` function.
 All the results of the `ping()` function are returned as a list.